 Have you ever read the book Ish?
 Well, Impressionism is just that – ish!
 Diving into Impressionistic art is a ton of fun, even for the non-artsy type like me.
 And it’s wonderful to explore art in a way that helps even the perfectionists let go a little bit.
 (Perfectionists?
 In our home?
 Believe it or not, yes.
 Speaking of perfectionists, Monet was one, too.
 He destroyed many of his paintings because he didn’t think they were good enough.)

 Monet (along with many other Impressionists) used a technique called “tache,” which means stain, mark, or blotch in French.
 (Read more about Impressionist Brushstrokes here.)
 Tapping and touching an image onto the paper is fun and simple, and it doesn’t matter if the lines aren’t defined.
 In fact, undefined lines sort of define an impressionist painting.
-It was a joy to see my children explore their own ideas after we talked about Monet’s technique and studied his artwork with this Monet Art Study Packet (pictured above and available on our Subscriber Freebie Page).
+It was a joy to see my children explore their own ideas after we talked about Monet’s technique and studied his artwork with our Monet Art Study Packet (pictured above and available on our Subscriber Freebie Page).
 Subscribe to our newsletter to gain access to this and other Fine Arts Resources.

 Monet Art Project – Tache Technique